 4. Brevity is your friend

-Well over 60% of Facebook activity is performed on a mobile device and this percentage continues to increase.
+Over 98% of Facebook activity is performed on a mobile device and this percentage continues to increase.
+That’s crazy, right?

 How often do you scroll through multiple pages of anything on your phone?